smkiewel/aeonRequestsDialog/README.md

 * Strip unchecked: strips out the hidden form values holding the item information for items that are unchecked on the dialog on dialog submission.
 On by default.

+* Clean notes: replaces newlines in the notes field with spaces.
+Needed because Aeon strips out (or doesn't display) anything past the first newline.
+On by default.

 ## Customization

 ### Look